Australia bushfires: Water tanker aircraft crashes killing three | DW | 23.01.2020

 Three people were killed when a water tanker plane crash in the Snowy Monaro region, some 110 kilometers (68 miles) south of Canberra, on Thursday, the New South Wales (NSW) Rural Fire Service said.

-"There appear to be no survivors as a result of the crash down in the Snowy Monaro area," said Gladys Berejiklian, the premier of NSW.
+"There appear to be no survivors as a result of the crash down in the Snowy Monaro area," Rural Fire Service Commissioner Shane Fitzsimmons said.
 "It's impacted heavily with the ground and initial reports are that there was a large fireball associated with the impact of the plane as it hit the ground."

 The aircraft was a C130 water-bomber sent to assist near a large fire in a national park.

-"Unfortunately, all we've been able to do is locate the wreckage and the crash site and we have not been able to locate any survivors,'' said Rural Fire Service Commissioner Shane Fitzsimmons.
-He added that the crew members were US residents.
+"Unfortunately, all we've been able to do is locate the wreckage and the crash site and we have not been able to locate any survivors,'' Fitzsimmons said, adding that the crew members were US residents.

 "Our hearts are with all those that are suffering what is the loss of three remarkable, well-respected crew that have invested so many decades of their life into firefighting and fire management," he added.